 Some applicants may get offers from other programs prior to the completion of the Oregon State University admission process.
 If you want to know the status of your application at any time, please call us so you can make the most informed decision.

 Please note that the CSSA Ecampus (on-line) program has a rolling admissions process and is distinct from the on-campus program.
+If you are undecided about which program will best meet your needs, please contact us for counsel.
 For information on the Ecampus program, please visit this site: http://ecampus.oregonstate.edu/online-degrees/graduate/college-student-services-administration/

 A graduate teaching assistantship (GTA) is a professional position funded by a department or office at the University.
 All assistantships provide direct service to the University’s programs and offices, as well as functioning as an integral part of the curriculum and total learning experience in the CSSA program.
 An OSU graduate teaching assistantship provides the graduate student with a monthly salary (stipend), tuition remission, and an institutional contribution toward the graduate assistant-only health insurance premium.
 Assistantship appointments range from 0.20 FTE to 0.49 FTE (FTE meaning, full-time equivalent).
 An assistant on a 0.30 FTE appointment, for example, is expected to provide 156 hours of service during a 13-week academic term.